.:VirtualSalt

 We thank God for all he has done and continues to do.
 We remember that he is the source of all good things.
 Prayers of gratitude remind us of just how much we receive at his hands.
 We live in such a glut of material benefits that we are tempted to overlook just how much we have, how blessed we are.
 We can have hundred piece orchestras play for us on command, full house heat and air conditioning with the flip of a switch, hot and cold water at the twist of a knob-and it's water that won't give us cholera or even dysentery, either.
 Just two hundred years ago, not even kings could live like this.

-4. To ask for ourselves.
+4. To ask for help for ourselves.

-Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God. -- Philippians 4:6
+Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God. — Philippians 4:6

 Is any one of you in trouble?
 He should pray.
 Is anyone happy?
-Let him sing songs of praise. --James 5:13
+Let him sing songs of praise. –James 5:13

-5. To ask for others.
+5. To ask for help for others.

 Intercessory prayer is at least as common as prayer asking God to help us.
 We reach out to God for the sake of others, perhaps others who cannot pray or will not pray.
 We ask for guidance and protection for loved ones, that the light of Truth might come to those who do not yet know God, and that God will continue to be sovereign in the movements of every event in the world.
+Even when we will be the main actors in the answer to prayer, we still ask for his assistance and approval.
+Thus, if someone is sick and we are 3000 miles away and can do nothing, we pray for God’s hand in direct healing, or that he will bring the healing assistance through others.
+If we happen to be the doctor at the bedside, we pray for God’s help in our intervention and for his power to make the remedy work–and, if the remedy is weak or powerless, we pray that God will intervene with his own healing.

 6. To persuade God to act on our behalf.

-Ivan Turgenev rather cynically said that the purpose of most prayers is to ask God that two and two will not make four--in other words, we often pray for God to deliver us from the laws of physics, or from the natural consequences of our actions.
+Ivan Turgenev rather cynically said that the purpose of most prayers is to ask God that two and two will not make four–in other words, we often pray for God to deliver us from the laws of physics, or from the natural consequences of our actions.
 However, there is Biblical authority for the fact that God can sometimes be persuaded to change our future.
 One of the most powerful is from second Kings 20:

-{20:1} In those days Hezekiah became ill and was at the point of death.
-The prophet Isaiah son of Amoz went to him and said, "This is what the LORD says: Put your house in order, because you are going to die; you will not recover." {2} Hezekiah turned his face to the wall and prayed to the LORD, {3} "Remember, O LORD, how I have walked before you faithfully and with wholehearted devotion and have done what is good in your eyes."
-And Hezekiah wept bitterly. {4} Before Isaiah had left the middle court, the word of the LORD came to him: {5} "Go back and tell Hezekiah, the leader of my people, 'This is what the LORD, the God of your father David, says: I have heard your prayer and seen your tears; I will heal you.
-On the third day from now you will go up to the temple of the LORD. {6} I will add fifteen years to your life.
+In those days Hezekiah became ill and was at the point of death.
+The prophet Isaiah son of Amoz went to him and said, “This is what the LORD says: Put your house in order, because you are going to die; you will not recover.”
+Hezekiah turned his face to the wall and prayed to the LORD, “Remember, O LORD, how I have walked before you faithfully and with wholehearted devotion and have done what is good in your eyes.”
+And Hezekiah wept bitterly.
+Before Isaiah had left the middle court, the word of the LORD came to him: “Go back and tell Hezekiah, the leader of my people, ‘This is what the LORD, the God of your father David, says: I have heard your prayer and seen your tears; I will heal you.
+On the third day from now you will go up to the temple of the LORD.
+I will add fifteen years to your life.
 And I will deliver you and this city from the hand of the king of Assyria.
-I will defend this city for my sake and for the sake of my servant David.'" -- 2 Kings 20:1-6
+I will defend this city for my sake and for the sake of my servant David.'” — 2 Kings 20:1-6

-What this tells us is that prayer can have an influence on God's actions.
+What this tells us is that prayer can have an influence on God’s actions.
 Such a fact is both glorious and terrifying, and it should make us careful about how we pray.
+In other words, be careful what you pray for because God just might give it to you.
+Remember that movie where someone said, “I want the truth,” and the other guy said, “You can’t handle the truth”?
+Well, the same is true with prayer.

 7. To seek guidance and direction.